-Option 1: Strip off old siding and level the wall, if necessary.
+Option 1: Strip off old siding and level the wall, apply flashing and weather barriers according to local building codes described in the instruction for new construction.
 If felt paper covers the wall, you have two alternatives: either strip it off completely or staple or nail it to create a smooth surface.
 If there is no solid sheathing under the old siding, you must apply it as described in the instructions for New Construction.